LTN-Global/transport-api-docs/portal.endpoints.portal-api-265816.cloud.goog/Guides/Getting Started.md

 The `field_mask_pstv` boolean indicates whether `field_mask` is a positive or negative field mask.
 A positive field mask specifies the fields that should be returned, while a negative field mask indicates the fields that should not be returned.
 By default, the `field_mask` itself will not be specified (interpreted the same as a default / empty field_mask) and `field_mask_pstv` will be false, therfore, all the fields of the resource will be returned.
-Together, `field_mask` and `field_mask_pstv`, can be easily manipulated to filter the results for only the fields in which the caller is interested.
+Together, `field_mask` and `field_mask_pstv` can be easily manipulated to filter the results for only the fields in which the caller is interested.

 Returning to update operations discussed above, we allow a field mask to be specified for updates as well.
-However, be aware that this field mask is **only filtering the returned result** and **NOT** specifying which fields to update!
+However, be aware that this field mask is **only filtering the *returned result*** and **NOT** specifying which fields to update!
 So, the meaning of a field mask here is **different** than what a field mask is typically used for in update operations in other APIs!
-The same filtering functionality is present for create operations too.
+The same filtering functionality is provided for create operations too.

 ```protobuf
 message CreateUserRequest